West Indies mull Pakistan tour after PSL final

-West Indies Cricket Board confirmed on Tuesday that they were considering sending their team to Pakistan for two T20s in March this year, subject to security clearance and agreement from the West Indies Players’ Association (WIPA).
+West Indies Cricket Board has confirmed that they were considering to send their team to Pakistan for two T20s in March this year, subject to security clearance and agreement from the West Indies Players’ Association (WIPA).

 “There is an offer [from the PCB] to play two T20 matches in Pakistan, subject to Players’ Association agreement and security clearance,” Roland Holder, WICB manager of cricket operations, was quoted as saying by prominent cricket website ESPNcricinfo.